joneschrisan/yamtp/README.md

 #YAMTP
-The Yet Anpother Message Transfer Protocol
+The Yet Another Message Transfer Protocol

 ##About

-YAMTP (pronounced yam-t-p) endevers to create a simple yet expandable message protocol for comunication between servers of multiple different types and using multiple diferent languages
+YAMTP (pronounced yam-t-p) endevours to create a simple yet expandable message protocol for comunication between servers of multiple different types and using multiple diferent languages

 ##Definition